-Prerequisites: Educational Leadership 610 and classified graduate standing.
+Prerequisites: Admission to Preliminary Administrative Services Credential program and classified graduate standing.

 Administrator's role in curriculum leadership and management in elementary, middle, and secondary school; emphasis on interrelationships within levels; supervision of curricular and supervisory personnel; use of research in curriculum development and implementation.
 (Formerly numbered Administration, Rehabilitation and Postsecondary Education 630.)